Tyne and Wear Metro: Metro Flow

 During March 2020, the government announced a £103 million scheme, known as Metro Flow, during the 2020 Budget.
 The project aims to increase frequency from five to six trains per hour, reduce journey times and improve service reliability.
 From September 2022, the project will see three sections of single line between Pelaw and Bede converted to dual use, with an existing freight-only line electrified, and re-designed to operate using a similar system to the shared line between Pelaw and Sunderland.
 As part of the project, four additional Stadler units have been funded, bringing the total number of units on order from 42 to 46.
+The increased daytime service frequency is planned to be introduced from December 2026.

 Network

 The network of the Tyne and Wear Metro is a mixture of different transport modes, having elements of light rail, heavy underground metro, and longer-distance, suburban railway systems.
 While the owner Nexus terms it as light rapid transit, the national government classifies it as a light rail system, while practically it can be termed a regional metro for having longer than usual distances compared to similar transport networks.